DOES EXPIRED PROTEIN GO BAD? IS IT STILL SAFE TO USE?

 Are the expiration dates on protein powders set in stone, or is it still okay to consume the product even after the date listed on the tub has passed?

-Maybe you discovered an old whey protein tub laying around in the back of your closet… maybe a friend gave you some leftover powder that they no longer need… or maybe you’re looking to purchase a discounted product that is very close to its expiration date.
+But say maybe you discovered an old whey protein tub laying around in the back of your closet.
+Maybe a friend gave you some leftover powder that they no longer need.
+Or, maybe you’re looking to purchase a discounted product that is very close to its expiration date.

 In any case, the cost of purchasing supplements on an ongoing basis can definitely add up over time, and the last thing you’d want to do is toss a perfectly good tub of protein powder into the trash if it was actually still fine to use.

 This is especially true in the sense that many supplement companies are ripping you off of your hard earned money, and nobody wants that.

 Well, as with most bodybuilding and fitness questions, there’s no single black and white answer that will apply in every situation.
 So rather than giving a single definite guideline here, I’ll just go over some of the main points to consider…

 “Is Expired Protein Powder Still Safe To Use?” – The Main Points To Consider